-We hosted a KnowledgeTransfer@CarnegieIndia workshop that will introduce global supply chains, their evolution, and their role in global trade.
+We hosted a KnowledgeTransfer@CarnegieIndia workshop that introduced global supply chains, their evolution, and their role in global trade.
 The workshop discussed the vulnerabilities in supply chains and the measures governments and corporations should take to mitigate their impact on global trade.
 This was moderated by Suyash Rai.

 Rajat Kathuria is the director and chief executive at Indian Council for Research on International Economic Relations (ICRIER).
 He has over 20 years of experience in teaching and 15 years experience in economic policy, besides research interests in a range of issues relating to regulation and competition policy.

 Saumya Krishna is a senior principal at Kearney.
 She has over 13 years of experience in consulting, with assisted clients in the pharmaceutical industry, CPG, and retail.
 Her areas of expertise include end-to-end cost transformation, supply chain restructuring in pharma, and consumer-facing businesses.